 For many pregnant people, the second trimester is when the sickness and nausea they experienced during the first three months start to settle.
 This phase is a really important time for a baby's development, and it can really help to understand the changes that are happening at every stage.

 So, let's run through how long the second trimester lasts, answer some frequently asked questions, and talk about the common second-trimester symptoms that pregnant people encounter, from reduced morning sickness to baby's first kicks!

 How long is the second trimester of pregnancy?

 The second trimester begins at the start of the 13th week of pregnancy.
 It lasts for 15 weeks until the 27th week.

-When does the second trimester come to an end?
+When does the second-trimester end?

 The second trimester finishes at the end of the 27th week of pregnancy.
 From this point, you move into the third trimester which continues until birth.

 Second-trimester symptoms and changes to your body

 Now that you know when the second trimester begins and ends, let's go through some of the common pregnancy symptoms that people encounter during these important months.